-Rich Bordner, founder of The Daniel Collaborative, has been a high school teacher for grades 9-12 since 2006.
+Rich has been a high school teacher for grades 9-12 since 2006.
 He taught in California for 9 years prior to moving to Texas in 2018, where he has been teaching since then.
 In that time, he has taught both regular and honors English in all high school grades, as well as courses on Research Methods, Philosophy, Science Fiction, ESL, and Remedial Reading/Writing.
 He earned bachelor’s degrees in both English and Philosophy from The Ohio State University in 2002, and a Master’s degree in Philosophy from Biola University in La Mirada, California in 2013.
-Due to his training and further study since then, he takes a philosopher’s approach to English, regularly using his training in class through units on logic, debate and research, and literature.
-His role in The Daniel Collaborative is to be a resource for parents and church leaders, helping prepare students for the worldview and life challenges that await them in college and the adult world.
-Rich and his wife Ezichi educate their two daughters via a classical homeschool hybrid model, so like other parents and church leaders, they, too, are “in the trenches” of education with their own family.

-Put succinctly, The Daniel Collaborative’s mission is “preparation for the challenges that await.”
+Put succinctly, The Daniel Collaborative’s mission is “preparing young adults to stand firm in Truth.”

 Challenges in the world abound, not just when it comes to daily living, but spiritually, morally, ideologically--every which way.
 Once your student(s) leave your home, will they be ready?
 Are they even fully *aware* of what those challenges are?
 Will their minds and hearts be able to cut through the fashionable nonsense to get to and stand upon truth?